 In 2014 the Museum was invited to participate in the Radnor Hunt Concours d'Elegance Show with other pedal car collectors and the response from the crowd was bigger than anyone could have imagined for the display.
 The Museum was also able to purchase a small enclosed trailer, through the success of our trailer rental division, to go to local car shows to promote the Museum with a small display of the Museum exhibits.

 In 2015 the Museum was invited to participate in the Elegance at Hershey Show with a display and again the reaction by the crowd was overwhelming, (we ran out of brochures).
-Later in the same year we took home the Radnor Trophy for category of Restored Pedal car at the 2015 Radnor Hunt Concours d'Elegance.
+Later in the same year we took home the Radnor Trophy for the category of Restored Pedal car at the 2015 Radnor Hunt Concours d'Elegance.
 Sadly, in that same year we decided to end our trailer rental division (started in 2010) to concentrate on family and the Museum, (your support is greatly appreciated).

 2016 was a great year for the Museum!
 We gained additional exposure from local newspaper articles about us, (the Lancaster Sunday News and the Lancaster Farmer), and online interest from Cruise News PA and NortheastWheelsEvents.
 Our Open Houses had the largest attendance since we have started them.
-For the 3rd year and a row we had a great time participating in the Radnor Hunt Concours d'Elegance Show.
+For the 3rd year in a row we had a great time participating in the Radnor Hunt Concours d'Elegance Show.
 We started the huge task of re-labeling all the exhibits, (hope to have this done sometime in 2017).